 Boost

-Each team accepted into the program will receive staff support from a research development professional and up to $75,000 to conduct activities such as preliminary research, gathering background data and information, holding workshops and team meetings to engage collaborators, inviting speakers and connecting with external partners, including government, industry and community groups.
+A cohort of up to eight teams are accepted into the program and will receive staff support from a research development professional and up to $75,000 to conduct activities such as preliminary research, gathering background data and information, hiring staff or students, holding workshops and team meetings to engage collaborators, inviting speakers and connecting with external partners, including government, industry and community groups.

 What are the benefits and outcomes?